-Government efforts to improve sanitation coverage in rural India, implemented through the SBM scheme, launched in October 2014, comprise of two core components: (i) encouraging household demand for toilets through a one-off behavioural change campaign, modelled on the widely used Community Led Total Sanitation (CLTS) approach, and (ii) alleviation of financial constraints for specific households through the provision of subsidies worth about INR 12,000 (USD 180) in the study area.2 This amount is insufficient to cover the cost of toilets typically constructed by households in these communities, with households in the control areas of our study reporting spending on average INR 25,000 (USD 375) on toilet construction.
+Government efforts to improve sanitation coverage in rural India, implemented through the SBM scheme launched in October 2014, comprise of two core components: (i) encouraging household demand for toilets through a one-off behavioral change campaign, modeled on the widely used Community Led Total Sanitation (CLTS) approach, and (ii) alleviation of financial constraints for households in vulnerable groups through the provision of subsidies worth about INR 12,000 (USD 180).3 This amount is insufficient to cover the cost of toilets typically constructed by households in these communities, with households in the control areas reporting spending on average INR 25,000 (USD 375).
 Moreover, given concerns that households might take the subsidy for non-sanitation purposes, it is structured so that households obtain it only after construction.
-Up to half (varying by State) can be obtained once construction preparation starts, with the rest available once construction is completed.3
+Up to half (varying by State) can be obtained once construction preparation starts, with the rest available once

-2We use the USD to INR exchange rate from the XE currency converter on 19 June 2018: 1 INR = 0.015 USD.
+3We use the USD to INR exchange rate from the XE currency converter on 19 June 2018: 1 INR = 0.015 USD.